ECE468/step7-starter/README.md

 ### Sample inputs and outputs

-The inputs and outputs we will test your program on can be found in the `tests` and `outputs` directories.
+The inputs and outputs of all the open test cases that we will test your program on can be found in the `tests` and `outputs` directories.

 (The inputs for Option 3 will be the same as the inputs for Step 5.
 Also the reference register allocations are done with basic-block-based algorithm, and no liveness analysis is performed.
 You need to reason about the liveness analysis part on your own if you are taking option 3.)

-**Hidden test cases:**

-For this step, we will have some hidden secret test cases for each of the options.
-These test cases are not included in the repo, but will be added to the grader and will be included in the grader results.

-However all hidden test cases will be checking for correctness only and no performance checks will be performed on them.
-This means that for option 3 all hidden test cases grading will not be adjusted according to performance.

 ## What you need to submit